MAIN BATTLES DURING THE CUBAN INVOLVMENT IN ANGOLA

 Temporary counter-revolutionary tactical and strategic victory.
 Huambo fall in the UNITA’s hands but was freed again in 1976, and will remain a government’s city until 1992.

-Angolan forces tried to capture the city with 3 “column”, UNITA is reported to have “a column” and 3 armored cars, with a number of South African advisors.
+Angolan forces tried to capture the city with 3 “columns”, UNITA was reported to have “a column” and 3 armored cars, with a number of South African advisors.
 It’s claimed that the UNITA leader Jonas Savimbi took part at the battle.

 At first the Angolan forces managed to hit with success the UNITA bandits, destroying an armored car.
-Then the inexperienced bandits started to scatter in panic, and it was only with much effort that the South African managed to rally them and finally push back the Angolan forces.
+Than the inexperienced bandits started to scatter in panic, and it was only with much effort that the South African advisors managed to rally them and finally push back the Angolan forces.

 Angolan forces are reported to have lost 100 men, unknown the UNITA losses.